cineasta-js/cineasta-cli/README.md

 - automatic page (scene) routing
 - require/import from relative paths (src)
 - possibility to group scenes as takes (with grouped scenes you can have a wrapper component for multiple routes)
+- cli commands for creating app and generating specific parts of the app

 ### How?